 |Kathryn Timm, M.Ed. – Learning Abroad Coordinator

 Kathryn joined the Learning Abroad team in June 2016 and holds a Master of Education in Higher Education from Grand Valley State University in Grand Rapids, Michigan.
 She advises students and coordinates faculty-led programs in the Honors College, the College of Education, the College of Architecture and the School for Cultural and Social Transformation.
 She also advises students in the College of Social and Behavioral Science, and those who are undeclared.
 In addition, Kathryn works with office assessment and student staff, and is in charge of office scholarships.
+Kathryn also serves as an on-campus representative for the Boren Scholarship, Gilman Scholarship, and Freeman-ASIA Scholarship.
 Preferred pronouns: She/Her/Hers.

 |Rick Batchelor, MA – Learning Abroad Coordinator

 Rick advises students and coordinates faculty-led programs in the David Eccles School of Business, College of Engineering, and College of Fine Arts.
 He also coordinates select faculty-led programs from the College of Social and Behavioral Science.
 Rick is on the Pre-Departure and Learning Abroad 101 Team and is the main contact for outgoing exchanges and student advising for the Utah Asia Campus.
 He holds a Bachelor’s degree in Italian from the College of the Holy Cross and a Master’s degree in International Studies with a Certificate in Nonprofit Management from the University of Oregon.
 Preferred pronouns: He/Him/His.